Prisoner escapes from mother’s funeral in Port Alberni - Port Alberni Valley News

-Police are looking for Nanaimo Correctional Centre inmate David Eanese Enus Blackmore after he escaped from his mother’s funeral in Port Alberni on Aug.
+Police are looking for Nanaimo Correctional Centre inmate David Enease Blackmore after he escaped from his mother’s funeral in Port Alberni on Aug.
 1.

 Blackmore was escorted by the correctional facility staff to Port Alberni to attend his mother’s funeral at the Yates Funeral home, 4470 Gertrude St. During the funeral, Blackmore was permitted to pay his respects to his mother and took this opportunity to flee out the rear door of the funeral home.